Joseph Smith Translation: The work of revision

 The JST/IV was a work in progress throughout Smith's ministry, the bulk between June 1830 and July 1833.
 Some parts of the revision (Genesis and the four Gospels) were completed from beginning to end, including unchanged verses from the KJV; some parts were revised more than once, and others revised one verse at a time.
 The manuscripts were written, re-written, and in some cases, additional edits were written in the columns, pinned to the paper or otherwise attached.
 Smith relied on a version of the Bible that included the Apocrypha, and marked off the Bible as verses were examined (the Apocrypha was not included in the JST).

 By 1833, Smith said it was sufficiently complete that preparations for publication could begin, though continual lack of time and means prevented it from appearing in its entirety during his lifetime.
 He continued to make a few revisions and to prepare the manuscript for printing until he was killed in 1844.
 Regarding the completeness of the JST/IV as we have it, Robert Matthews has written:

 [T]he manuscript shows that Smith went all the way through the Bible from Genesis to Revelation.
 But it also shows that he did not make all the necessary corrections in one effort.
 This situation makes it impossible to give a statistical answer to questions about how much of the Translation was completed or how much was not completed.
 What is evident, however, is that any part of the Translation might have been further touched upon and improved by additional revelation and emendation by Smith.

-Omission of the Song of Solomon
+Omission of the Song of Songs

-In his work on the Joseph Smith Translation (JST) of the Bible, Joseph Smith excluded the Song of Solomon, labeling it as "not inspired writings."
+In his work on the Joseph Smith Translation (JST) of the Bible, Joseph Smith excluded the Song of Songs, labeling it as "not inspired writings."
 This annotation appears in the original JST manuscript dated July 1832 and is unique among the biblical books, indicating Smith's view that the Song lacked divine inspiration.
-Consequently, the Song of Solomon is absent from the JST.
+Consequently, the Song of Songs is absent from the JST.
 While it remains in the King James Version used by LDS Church, it is seldom referenced in Latter-day Saint teachings.